junxit/us-congress-bills-111/metadata.md

 - 2009-05-21 — Referred to House Financial Services
 - 2009-05-21 — Referred to House Judiciary
 - 2009-05-21 — Referred to the Committee on Financial Services, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2009-08-19 — Referred to the Subcommittee on Commercial and Administrative Law.
+- 2009-09-09 — Considered under suspension of the rules. (consideration: CR H9360-9363)
+- 2009-09-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2571.
+- 2009-09-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-09-09 — Mr. Moore (KS) moved to suspend the rules and pass the bill.
+- 2009-09-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9360-9362)
+- 2009-09-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9360-9362)